ChaozhongLiu/scGREAT/replication/README.md

-# scGREAT main result replication
+# scGREAT main results replication
 This folder stores codes and related files to replicate the scGREAT paper results.

 ## Data Availability